tonethar/IGME-330-Master/notes/HW-canvas-helpers.md

 ## III.
 Example

-Here's an example that meets requirements (you can definitely come up with something better):
+1. Here's an example that meets requirements (you should definitely try to come up with something better):
 - The head is made with `drawRectangle()`
 - The eyes and pupils are made with `drawCircle()`
 - The hair is made with `drawLine()` and a `for` loop, with a little `Math.random()` to slightly vary the length of the strands